-Specialty plant nutrition: SQM produces and sells four types of specialty plant nutrition in this line of business: potassium nitrate, sodium nitrate, sodium potassium nitrate, and specialty mixes.
-This business is characterized by maintaining closer relations with its customers for which it has specialized staff who provide expert advisory in best practices for fertilization according to each type of crop, soil and climate.
-Within this line of business, potassium derivative products and specialty potassium nitrate have had a leading role given their unique charateristics that allow an improvement in post-crop life in addition to improving quality, flavor and fruit color.
-The potassium nitrate, which is sold in multiple formats and as a part of other specialty mixtures, is complemented by sodium nitrate, potassium sodium nitrate, and more than 200 fertilizer mixtures.
+Specialty plant nutrition: SQM produces and sells four types of specialty plant nutrition in this line of business: potassium nitrate, sodium nitrate, sodium potassium nitrate, and specialty blends.
+This business is characterized by being closely related to its customers for which it has specialized staff who provide expert advisory in best practices for fertilization according to each type of crop, soil and climate.
+Within this type of business, potassium derivative products and especially potassium nitrate have had a leading role given the contribution they make to develop crops, thereby ensuring longer post-harvest crop duration, in addition to improving fruit quality, flavor and color.
+Potassium nitrate, which is sold in multiple formats and as a part of other specialty blends, is complemented by sodium nitrate, potassium sodium nitrate, and more than 200 fertilizer blends.

-lodine: The Company is a major producer of iodine at a global level.
+Iodine: The Company is a major producer of iodine at worldwide level.
 Iodine is widely used in the pharmaceutical industry, technology and nutrition.
-Additionally, iodine is used as an X ray contrast media and as polarizing film for LCD displays.
+Additionally, iodine is used as X ray contrast media and polarizing film for LCD displays.

 Lithium: the Company's lithium is mainly used for manufacturing rechargeable batteries for cell phones, cameras and notebooks.
 Through the manufacturing of lithium-based products, SQM provides significant materials to face great challenges such as the efficient use of energy and raw materials.
-Lithium is not only used for rechargeable batteries and in new technologies for electric vehicles, but is also used in industrial applications to lower melting temperature and to help save costs and energy.
+Lithium is not only used for rechargeable batteries and in new technologies for vehicles propelled by electricity, but is also used in industrial applications to lower melting temperature and to help saving costs and energy.

-Note 1 - Identification and Activities of the Company and Subsidiaries (continued)
+Note 1 Identification and Activities of the Company and Subsidiaries (continued)